SystemRage/py-kms/docs/Usage.md

     -r or --renewal-interval <RENEWALINTERVAL>
 > Instructs clients to renew activation every _RENEWALINTERVAL_ minutes.
 The default is 10080 minutes (7 days).

-    -s or --sqlite
+    -s or --sqlite [<SQLFILE>]
 > Use this option to store request information from unique clients in an SQLite database.
 Deactivated by default.
 If enabled the default database file is _pykms_database.db_.
 You can also provide a specific location.

-    -t0 or --timeout-idle <TIMEOUT>
+    -t0 or --timeout-idle <TIMEOUTIDLE>
 > Maximum inactivity time (in seconds) after which the connection with the client is closed.
 Default setting is serve forever (no timeout).

+    -t1 or --timeout-sndrcv <TIMEOUTSNDRCV>
+> Set the maximum time (in seconds) to wait for sending / receiving a request / response.
+Default is no timeout.

     -y or --async-msg
 > With high levels of logging (e.g hundreds of log statements), in a traditional synchronous log model,